Topological property (T) for groupoids: Connections with other versions of property (T)

 Throughout this subsection $G$ will be a groupoid (as usual, locally compact, Hausdorff, \'{e}tale, and with compact unit space).
 As we are interested in measure theory, we will assume that $G$ is second countable to avoid measure-theoretic pathologies.
 We assume moreover that the base space $G^{(0)}$ is equipped with an invariant probability measure $\mu$.
 Associated to this measure $\mu$ is the measure $r^*\mu$ on $G$ defined as a functional on $C_c(G)$ by the formula

 We equip $G$ with the Borel structure induced by the topology, and with the measure class $C$ of $r^*\mu$.
 When we say `almost everywhere' below, we mean with respect to $\mu$ when the ambient space is $G^{(0)}$, and with respect to $C$ when the ambient space is $G$.
 The pair $(G,C)$ is a measured groupoid in the sense of \cite[Definition 2.7]{Anantharaman-Delaroche:2005pb}.
-As $C$ only depends on $\mu$, we will generally write $(G,\mu)$ for this measured groupoid.
+As $C$ is determined by $\mu$, we will generally write $(G,\mu)$ for this measured groupoid.

 We want to compare property (T) for $(G,\mu)$ in the sense of \cite[Section 4]{Anantharaman-Delaroche:2005pb} with our notion of property (T) for $G$.
 To avoid confusion, let us call the former property \emph{measured property (T)} for $(G,\mu)$, and the latter property \emph{topological property (T)} for $G$.